qiboteam/qibo/doc/source/getting-started/backends.rst

 Backend drivers
 ===============

-As mentioned above, we provide backends for quantum simulation on classical hardware and quantum hardware management and control.
+Qibo provides backends for quantum simulation on classical hardware and quantum hardware management and control.
 In the image below we present a schematic view of the currently supported backends.